TrogloGeek/prestashop-tggatos-module/README.md

 - Release candidates are symbolized by branches with a name starting with `RC_` followed by the version number.
 There are no build number management because commit history does the job as well.
 - When I feel enough time have passed without error report, I set a tag with version number to the tip of the RC branch, symbolizing a production release.
 But please do not trust it as a real production release, it's just an hint to let you know my opinion about it, you really should do a staging cycle with every version to check if I didn't introduced new bugs/incompatibilities.

-#### I have you module running well in production, but there is a new release, should I blindly update?
+#### I have your module running well in production, but there is a new release, should I blindly update?
 The hell no!
 This is a payment gateway, you should be really careful about it.
 Read the commit history between your release and the new one.
 - Did I fix a bug which can affect your use of the module, or a security breach?